oasis-tcs/openc2-oc2ls/oc2ls.md

 "document").
 The JADN specification defines serialization rules for four different representations of an information model:

- - Verbose JSON serialization
+ - Verbose JSON
- - Compact JSON serialization
+ - Compact JSON
- - Concise JSON serialization
+ - Concise JSON
- - CBOR serialization
+ - CBOR

 In addition, the specification identifies the constraints that must be satisifed to define how a JADN IM is represented in other